-Encaustic, meaning “to burn in,” was developed in the first century by the Egyptians, Romans and the Greeks.
-Chesney’s pieces use organic beeswax, oil pastels developed by Picaso, and exquisite parchments collected from around the world.
+Chesney’s artwork uses a 2000-year-old process called encaustic.
+Encaustic, meaning “to burn in,” was developed in the first century by the Egyptians, Romans, and Greeks.
+Chesney’s pieces use organic beeswax, oil pastels developed by Picasso, and exquisite parchments collected from around the world.
 The parchments are made using techniques that have been handed down through the millennia.
+The end result is an extremely unique type of art.

 The joy that comes from creating and sharing her art feeds her mental, physical, and emotional well-being to euphoric proportions.
 The historical quality of Chesney’s medium connects her to her Italian heritage and connects her heart through the beauty of art.